Whenever I tell people that I can train them in mind mapping, I get to see strange faces or get awkward silence.

 3. Then you add your information.
 In mind mapping, we create radial maps.
 This means the information starts in the middle and is added towards the outside of the sheet.
 This way the topic is the center and the major ideas are around it.

 Normally you would be using only a single word or single keyword on the branches around the central topic.
 It is fine if you use short phrases as well.
 The map is supposed to be helping you.
 You are not there to create a perfect map.

 All the information you add is related to a single central key concept.
 In our example, this could be a book.

 TIP: you can change the way you look at your information by adding many images.
 This takes a lot of work.
 An easy way of putting emphasis on certain ideas in your map is this.
 You can change the text size of ideas.
 The larger text means that it is more important.
 A different text color also does a lot to draw attention.
 Test this and let me know how this works for you.

 TIP: To create maps faster, you can use a mind map template.
 Using a mind map template, you don’t have to think too much about what to add to the map and where.
 You simply add your information.

 Click here for more information about mind map templates.

 1.3 Traditional Mind Maps

-A traditional map is usually created on paper, drawn by hand and often a personal piece of work.
-You draw the images, you use your ideas and colours, and you use the map most often for yourself.
+A traditional map is usually created on paper, drawn by hand, and often a personal piece of work.
+You draw the images, you use your ideas and colors, and you use the map most often for yourself.
 Maps created on paper are slightly more difficult to update when compared to digital mind maps.

-Traditional maps can be created in groups on a white board as well.
-One or more people work on the map simultaneously and create a map during a brainstorm session (for example).
+Traditional maps can be created in groups on a whiteboard as well.
+One or more people work on the map simultaneously and create a map during a brainstorming session (for example).